What is Machine Learning?

 Three ways to cut down on cyber-attacks:

-Machine learning plays a vital role in fields like:
+Machine learning for cyber security plays a vital role in fields like:

 How can ML help in the Context of Security?